cnoe-io/openapi-mcp-codegen/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the Cisco ETI Agent projects.
+This document outlines security procedures and general policies for the CNOE projects.

 - [Security Policies and Procedures](#security-policies-and-procedures)
   - [Disclosing a security issue](#disclosing-a-security-issue)